 - Bake cookies for 10–12 minutes.
 Remember to rotate the cookie sheet (180 degrees) halfway through baking to ensure that all trefoil cookies are an even lighter colour.

-For these exciting cookie recipes, use the popular thin mints (mint flavoured chocolate wafers with chocolate coating) or Trefoils (shortbread) Girl Scouts cookies as part of the ingredients.
+For these exciting cookie recipes, use the popular thin mints (mint flavoured chocolate wafers with chocolate coating) or Trefoils (shortbread) Girl Scout cookies as part of the ingredients.

-- 1/2 a box of crushed Thin Mints Girl Scout Cookies
+- 1/2 box Thin Mints Girl Scout Cookies, crushed

 - 2 eggs